Barcelona News: Anssumane Fati youngest player to make his debut for the club since 1941 | Goal.com

 Teenage Barcelona forward Anssumane Fati became the youngest player to represent the Spanish giants in La Liga since 1941 when he made his debut off the bench in a win over Real Betis.

-Fati is just 16 years and 298 days old, with the youngest ever player to play for the Blaugrana Vicenc Martinez who was 16 years and 280 days old when he made his bow during the Second World War, according to Opta.
+Fati is just 16 years and 298 days old.
+The youngest player ever to represent the Blaugrana is Vicenc Martinez, who was 16 years and 280 days old when he made his bow in 1941.

-Fati replaced Carles Perez with around fifteen minutes to go in Barca’s comfortable 5-2 win over Real Betis.
+Fati replaced Carles Perez with around 15 minutes to go in Barca’s comfortable 5-2 win over Real Betis.

 Fati needed parental permission to play in the game due to La Liga regulations.